k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Debugging the Broadway Flow
 1. Run the **createLuExternalEntityListTable** TDM flow (imported from the TDM Library) and populate the input **luName** patameter to create the Cassandra table, if needed.
-2. Populate the input parameters and run the customized Broadway flow flow.
+2. Populate the input parameters and run the customized Broadway flow.

 ### How does the Broadway Flow Generate an Entity List for the Task Execution?